-Amended Credit Agreement
+Credit Agreement

-As of December 31, 2017, our Credit Agreement, as then amended to date, provided for: (i) a \$275.0 million revolving credit facility scheduled to mature on May 28, 2019, allocated as follows: (A) a \$40.0 million senior secured revolving credit facility in favor of certain of our U.S. subsidiaries, as borrowers; (B) a \$90.0 million senior secured revolving credit facility in favor of Civeo and certain of our Canadian subsidiaries, as borrowers; (C) a \$60.0 million senior secured revolving credit facility in favor of civeo, as borrower; and (D) a \$85.0 million senior secured revolving credit facility in favor of one of our Australian subsidiaries, as borrower; and (ii) a \$325.0 million term loan facility scheduled to mature on May 28, 2019 in favor of Civeo.
+As of December 31, 2018, our credit agreement, as then amended, provided for: (i) a \$239.5 million revolving credit facility scheduled to mature on November 30, 2020, allocated as follows: (A) a \$20.0 million senior secured revolving credit facility in favor of certain of our U.S. subsidiaries, as borrowers; (B) a \$159.5 million senior secured revolving credit facility in favor of Civeo and certain of our Canadian subsidiaries, as borrowers; and (C) a \$60.0 million senior secured revolving credit facility in favor of one of our Australian subsidiaries, as borrower; and (ii) a \$285.4 million term loan facility scheduled to mature on November 30, 2020 in favor of Civeo.

-On April 2, 2018, the Amended and Restated Syndicated Facility Agreement (the Amended Credit Agreement) became effective, which, among other things:
+On September 30, 2019, we amended our credit agreement (as so amended, from time to time, the Credit Agreement), which, among other things: